 A questionable source exhibits one or more of the following: extreme bias, consistent promotion of propaganda/conspiracies, poor or no sourcing to credible information, a complete lack of transparency, and/or is fake news.
 Fake News is the deliberate attempt to publish hoaxes and/or disinformation for profit or influence (Learn More).
 Sources listed in the Questionable Category may be untrustworthy and should be fact-checked per article.
 Please note sources on this list are not considered fake news unless specifically written in the reasoning section for that source.
 See all Questionable sources.

-- Overall, we rate the Daily Star UK Questionable based on frequent use of sensational headlines, routine publication of conspiracy theories and pseudoscience, as well as a long track record with failed fact checks and fake news.
+- Overall, we rate the Daily Star UK Questionable based on frequent use of sensational headlines, routine publication of conspiracy theories and pseudoscience, and a long track record with failed fact checks and fake news.

 Country: United Kingdom

-Founded in 1978, The Daily Star is a UK based tabloid style newspaper.
-The stories published typically revolve around celebrities, sport, and gossip about popular television programs, such as soap operas and reality TV shows.
-Its editor-in-chief is Jon Clark
+Founded in 1978, The Daily Star is a UK-based tabloid-style newspaper.
+The stories published typically revolve around celebrities, sports, and gossip about popular television programs, such as soap operas and reality TV shows.

 Funded by / Ownership

-The Daily Star is owned by Reach plc (formerly known as Trinity Mirror) which is a British newspaper, magazine and digital publisher.
+The Daily Star is owned by Reach plc (formerly known as Trinity Mirror), a British newspaper, magazine, and digital publisher.
 Reach also publishes the Daily Mirror and Daily Express.
-The paper is funded through a subscription, newsstand sales and advertising model.
+The paper is funded through a subscription, newsstand sales, and advertising model.